microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/advanced-remote-ui.md

 date: 2022-7-20
 ---

+# Advanced Remote UI concepts

-# Setting up the project
+## Setting up the project

 In this walkthrough, we will go over advanced *Remote UI* concepts by incrementally modifying a tool window that shows a list of random colors:

 ![Random colors tool window](colors-tool-window.png "Random colors tool window")

 We will discuss:

 - How multiple *async commands* executions can run in parallel and how to disable UI elements when a command is running.
 - How to bind multiple buttons to the same *async command*.
 - How reference types are handled in the *Remote UI* data context and its proxy.